proprietary/prv.ec_old/README.rst

 prv.ec — private URL shortener
 ==============================

-The world's first URL shortener that doesn't need to know what URL you are being redirected to.
+The world's first URL shortener that doesn't need to know the URL

 Required environment variables
 ------------------------------